AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/protectedRoutes-intro.md

 `const checkAuth = () => true`

-The code above will say that you are always logged in and anyone will be able to navigate to your protected route. **In production mode we generally want something more complicated than that.** Maybe when the person enters their email and password, our server app verifies they are who they say they are then sends a token to be stored as a cookie to prove they've been authenticated.
+The code above will say that you are always logged in and anyone will be able to navigate to your protected route. **In production mode we generally want something more complicated than that.
+See [Protected Routes with Firebase lesson](./protectedRoutesWithFirebase.md).** Maybe when the person enters their email and password, our server app verifies they are who they say they are then sends a token to be stored as a cookie to prove they've been authenticated.
 From there, our front-end app could check to see if a valid cookie exists and allows the user to the protected component/view.

 Let's look at how to find a cookie from the **browser window**, shall we?

-=== "CheckAuth function & NPM cookie"
+=== "CheckAuth Function & NPM cookie"

 ```javascript
 // With a special NPM Package called "cookie"